 - To date, scientific studies have not identified or confirmed negative health effects from potential non-thermal impacts.

-A person's exposure to RF signals depends upon three actions.
+A person's exposure to RF signals depends upon three factors.

 - How often and how long the RF signals are transmitted: advanced meters transmit data several times a day for a few seconds at a time, totaling no more than a few minutes a day